Dresdner SC: Post World War II

 After World War II, all existing sports clubs and other organizations were banned by the Allied occupation authorities in an attempt to create a disconnect from the recent Nazi past.
 In early 1946, the club was re-constituted as SG Friedrichstadt and then slipped into oblivion after a fateful appearance in the 1950 East German final.
 That match, against Soviet-sponsored ZSG Horch Zwickau, would be the end of the side which was regarded as being too bourgeois by the communist authorities.
 ZSG Horch Zwickau played a viciously physical game and, abetted by the referee who refused the homeside substitutions and eventually reduced SG Friedrichstadt to an 8-man squad, "won" the match 5:1.
 Unhappy Dresden spectators invaded the field several times, and at game's end, badly beat a player of ZSG Horch Zwickau.
 Mounted police were called in to restore order.
-Within weeks, orders came to dismantle the club and send the players to BSG Tabak Dresden.
+Within weeks, orders came to dismantle the club and send the players to BSG VVB Tabak Dresden.
 Most of the players instead fled to the west to play for Hertha BSC.
 What happened to SG Friedrichstadt would become commonplace in East Germany as highly placed politicians or bureaucrats manipulated clubs for their own purposes.